shilpagopi/ML/ML System Design/Gen-AI Design and LLMOps.md

 * RAG vs Finetuning: RAG brings in latency

 ### Deployment
-*  FastAPI is great for a simple REST API wrapper, while Triton Inference Server is a specialized tool for high-throughput, low-latency model serving.
-Deploy on GPUs/TPUs with Triton or vLLM for efficient serving.
 * For deploying LLMs, a cloud-based managed service like AWS SageMaker or Azure AI is often preferred over a self-hosted solution.
 While self-hosting offers full control and data privacy, it requires significant upfront investment and specialized expertise (lacks built-in features for GPU resource allocation and autoscaling)
+* Deploy on GPUs/TPUs with **Triton** or **vLLM** for efficient serving. :
+* **FastAPI**, Triton Inference Server (high-throughput, low-latency model serving), vLLM (novel "paged attention" algorithm to significantly increase the throughput of LLM serving)
+* **TGI** (Text Generation Inference): A purpose-built serving solution from Hugging Face that optimizes text generation.
+* BentoML / OpenLLM: Frameworks that help you package your models and dependencies into a production-ready container, often with built-in features for serving and scaling.

 ### Monitoring and Observability
 * Model Performance Metrics: Latency, Throughput, Hallucination Rate, Content Safety Score: A score from a secondary filter model indicating the level of toxicity, bias, or hate speech.